samuel-x/COMP30020-Musical-Guess/readme.md

 Musical Guess
 =============
+# Project 1 for Declarative Programming COMP90048/COMP30020
-This was the first project for Declarative Programming COMP30020 at The University of Melbourne Semester 2 2018.
+This was the first project for Declarative Programming at The University of Melbourne Semester 2 2018.
 It was probably one of my favourite assignments; working with Haskell ended up being really intellectually stimulating and interesting.

 Also, take a look at the [helper program](https://github.com/samuel-x/COMP30020-helper) which was used to iterate through all possible cases